m-reuter/ha-addons/vzlogger2mqtt/README.md

 communication as a HomeAssistant Add-On. vzlogger is a program to interact with smart electrical meters via SML and an IR interface.
-You can read current usage and overall usage from some smart meters, but may have to request a PIN (from the electricity provider) to unlock detailled information from your smart meter.
+You can read current usage and overall usage from some smart meters, but may have to request a PIN (from the electricity provider) to unlock detailed information from your smart meter.
 One advantage of having this as an Add-On is that HomeAssistant can simply restart the Add-On if gets stuck (e.g. via an automation that checks if it gets continuous readings or not).